Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 PRE-OPERATIVE PREPARATION

-The admission room for day surgery at Mt Elizabeth Hospital is at Level 3 of the main hospital building.
-The day surgery ward, to which you will be admitted, is at the same level.
-There are individual safes available for patient use at the day surgery ward.
+The Admission Office for Day Surgery at the Mount Elizabeth Hospital is at Level 3 of the main hospital building.
+The Day Surgery Ward, to which you will be admitted, is at the same level.
+There are individual safes available for patient use at the Day Surgery Ward.
 It is advisable not to bring any valuables when you come for surgery.

-If you have any doubts, concerns, or need advice at any time, please contact our office.
-After office hours, please contact the answering service and they will put you in touch with Dr. Raj.
+If you have any doubts, concerns or need advice, please contact our office.
+After office hours, please contact the answering service and they will get you in touch with Dr Raj.

 Outcome of ACL Surgery